Bible Code Revelations - Thematic Patterns Expose Riddles

 2 Peter 3:15-16

-Again, more than 25 interactive presentations may be found here: Interactive Presentations of Thematic Structures I highly recommend becoming familiar with them, meditating upon these patterns as the Lord may lead.
+Again, around 30 interactive presentations may be found on our Interactive Content page.
+We recommend becoming familiar with them, meditating upon these patterns as the Lord may lead.

 For some of the larger scale presentations, smaller screen sizes and resolutions present some challenges to getting the most benefit.
 Because the obvious solution is to increase the screen size, using a large monitor in portrait mode (rotated so it is taller than it is wide) is recommended, like this 24 inch monitor that can be rotated 90 degrees.
 A 27 incher or a vertical stack of thin bezel monitors would be even better, or a HD projector and giant screen like those found in many churches, corporate conference rooms and lecture halls.
 Most browsers can display in full-screen mode.
 Try F11.